jonathanrace77/Roman-Numeral-Converter/readme.md

 This was created for a FreeCodeCamp project in the JS course.

-The purpose of this project is to take a number (int) and convert it into a roman numeral.
+The purpose of this function is to take a number (int) and return the roman numeral form.